top of page

 Common side-blotched Lizard

-2022 was the year of 'palm oasis hikes' which by the fall now included the 7 mile Lost Palms hike in Joshua Tree National Park.
+2022 was the year of 'palm oasis hikes' which by the fall now included the 7-mile Lost Palms hike in Joshua Tree National Park.

 Meg and Brads baby shower

 Nothing like a little excitement while I was gone.
-Dave experienced our first ever haboob.
+Dave witnessed our first ever haboob.
 Haboobs are giant walls of dust created from high winds rushing out of a collapsing thunderstorm.
 Cold air in front of the storm rushes down at an incredible rate, picking up massive amounts of dust and sand and blowing them into the air.

 As the dust storm builds, it can completely block out the sun, making it nearly impossible to see just a few feet in front of you.
 Excuse the poor quality of this video taken by a neighbor when the haboob hit the neighborhood.
 Dave said that the sky went from blue to brown in a matter of minutes.